 Jojo graduated from Georgetown University with a dual degree in English and Theater and Performance Studies.
 In 2010 she assistant directed and co-adapted In Search of Duende: The Ballad of Federico Garcia Lorca as part of the UNESCO/ITI World Festival of Theater Schools in Peru, and represented Georgetown as the lone US delegation among representatives from dozens of the world’s leading theater academies.
 She was the Coordinating Producer for the Tennessee Williams Centennial Festival, presented by Georgetown University and Arena Stage, and served as the Coordinator for Theater J’s Spinozium and other Beyond the Stage events for New Jerusalem: The Interrogation of Baruch de Spinoza.
 She also produced Will the Circle be Unbroken: Death, Rebirth, and Hunger for a Faith, a Georgetown University/Arena Stage Collaboration.

-Shavonnia Corbin-Johnson (Communications and Global Connectivity Manager) is the newest addition to The Lab.
+Shavonnia Corbin-Johnson (Communications and Global Connectivity Manager) started working at The Lab in the Spring of 2017.
 Previously, she worked for The White House as the Advisor and Assistant to the Director for the Office of Management and Budget.
 She is pursuing a Master’s Degree full time at The George Washington University in International Relations with a focus on India, Pakistan, and the Middle East.
 Before her time at The White House, Shavonnia worked for US Senator Robert P. Casey, Jr. (D-PA).
 Shavonnia graduated from Georgetown University in May 2014, becoming the first person in her family to go to college.
 While at Georgetown she interned for the Embassy of France and Senator Robert P. Casey, Jr, she worked part-time at Georgetown University Law Center as a Clerkship Assistant, and she served as a French tutor.
 Shavonnia learned French and solidified her curiosity in different cultures and international politics while living in Strasbourg, France from June 2009 - June 2010 as a foreign exchange student sponsored by York Rotary Club 7390.
 Shavonnia loves languages and different cultures and hopes to promote a positive US image abroad.
 She speaks fluent French, intermediate Spanish, beginner Arabic and Hindi and hopes to be eventually become fluent in nine languages.

 2017-18 Lab Fellows